 Rod ends

 In the world of mechanical engineering and machinery, various components play pivotal roles in ensuring smooth operation and functionality.
 One such crucial component is the "rod end."
-Rod ends are bearing units that consist of a spherical plain bearing in the eye-shaped head of the rod end housing.
+These bearing units that consist of a spherical plain bearing in the eye-shaped head of the rod end housing.
 They are essential for transmitting forces and motions in a wide range of applications.
 They are used primarily on the ends of hydraulic or pneumatic pistons to join the cylinder to an associated component via an internal (female) thread, external (male) thread or a welding shank.

-For ADVANCED SEARCH of bearings go to: | Bearing configurator |
+For ADVANCED SEARCH of bearings go to: Bearing configurator

 What are Rod Ends?